lukasuz/Learning-GANs/README.md

 ## Learning GANs

-This repository is a little collection of mine on learning how to use different GANs on MNIST.
-It is mainly based on tutorials by Renu Khandelwal [0], Rowel Atienza [1], Jason Bronwlee [2].
+This repository is a little collection on learning how to use different GANs on MNIST with Keras.
+Code is partly adapted from Renu Khandelwal [0], Rowel Atienza [1], Jason Bronwlee [2].
 Work in progress.